aiidateam/acwf-verification-scripts/README.md

 - `2-submit`: scripts to submit (in batches) the common EOS workflows for all systems

-- `3-analyze`: scripts to analyze the results and create some output (plots, fitting parameters, ...)
+- `3-analyze`: scripts to analyze the results and create some output (plots, JSON with data and fitting parameters, ...)

 - `4-export`: bash script to export the group with all results.